EllaKaye/basepenguins/README.md

 # basepenguins

-A work-in-progress package in very early stages of development.
+A work-in-progress package.
+The main functionality is now in place, as is a fully-comprehensive test suite. **Still to do: documentation.**

-Convert .R/.qmd/.rmd/.Rmd files that use the **[palmerpenguins](https://allisonhorst.github.io/palmerpenguins/index.html)** library to use the version of the `penguins` and `penguins_raw` datasets that are now in R-devel, so coming in R 4.5.
+Convert scripts that use the **[palmerpenguins](https://allisonhorst.github.io/palmerpenguins/index.html)** library to use the version of the `penguins` and `penguins_raw` datasets that are now in R-devel, so coming in R 4.5.